pirelenito/js_that_lives_on/slides/project_organization.md

 # Off course Not!

 --
-# Spread similar things across the project
+# Why spread similar things across the project?

 --
 # Forces we to categorize stuff